-Announced candidates include real estate businessman, basketball academy co-director and former University of Nevada, Las Vegas basketball player Danny Tarkanian of Las Vegas, Ed Hamilton of Henderson, Reno attorney Chuck Kozak, and former Reno Assemblywoman Sharron Angle.
+Announced candidates include real estate businessman, basketball academy co-director and former University of Nevada, Las Vegas Danny Tarkanian of Las Vegas, Ed Hamilton of Henderson, Reno attorney Chuck Kozak, and former Reno Assemblywoman Sharron Angle.

 Robert Uithoven, a longtime Republican strategist and Lowden supporter, says the poll to analyze Lowden’s chances in some ways says more about Reid’s weaknesses than her strengths.

 Only 34 percent of respondents said Reid should be re-elected, which Uithoven says suggests Nevadans have soured on Reid since he became majority leader.